jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 * :ref:`how to use directory relationships`
 * :ref:`how to use touch with directory relationships`
 * :ref:`how to use ls with directory relationships`
+* :ref:`how to use tree with directory relationships`
 * :ref:`how to rename a file or directory`

+.. admonition:: Homework

-Homework: use what you have learned - mkdir_, cd_, ls_, tree_ and touch_ to make your family tree.
+  use these commands - mkdir_, cd_, ls_, tree_ and touch_ - to make your family tree.
 Send it to me when you are done.

 :ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a test driven development environment>`